 The State of Maine has a new program to help you pay your property taxes or rent.
 The program is called the “Property Tax Fairness Credit” (PTFC) program.
 This replaces the “Circuit Breaker” program.

-The new "Property Tax Fairness Credit" is enacted
+The "Property Tax Fairness Credit" Program: Who can get help?

 - You must own your own home or pay rent.

 - You were a Maine resident during any part of the tax year.

 - Your household “adjusted gross income” is not more than: